 '''

-[admusr@myPairServer ~]$ sudo rm <path/file> [Enter]
+[admusr@myPairServer ~]$ sudo rm <path/file> [Enter] [admusr@myPairServer ~]$

-[admusr@myPairServer ~]$

 '''

-2.4 Add Servers Known to PMAC
+Add Servers Known to PMAC

-This procedure will add the servers known to PMAC to the list of target servers for which the PAIR utility collects patching information.
+This procedure adds the servers known to PMAC to the list of target servers for which the PAIR utility collects patching information.

-In the procedure 2.3 Add Multiple Target Servers, you are instructed to create a CSV file that includes target servers for which you want the PAIR utility to collect patching information.
+In the Add Multiple Target Servers procedure, you create a CSV file that includes target servers for which you want the PAIR utility to collect patching information.
 This procedure creates a similar file which lists, by control network DHCP IPv4 address, the servers already known to the PMAC.
-Optionally, you can use the argument --onlyApplications to filter the list by application type, e.g. TVOE, PMAC, DSR.
+Optionally, you can use the argument -- onlyApplications to filter the list by application type, for example, TVOE, PMAC, and DSR.
 To understand what applications are available from your PMAC, view the Software Inventory page accessible from the PMAC GUI.
 TPD is not considered an application and should not be used in this argument.

 Note: The file created in this procedure omits the alias.
-If you wish to include an alias, i.e. hostname, you must edit the list prior the executing the addServers command.
-See 2.3 Add Multiple Target Servers for more information on adding an alias.
+If you wish to include an alias, that is, the hostname, you must edit the list before executing the addServers command.
+See Add Multiple Target Servers for more information on adding an alias.